 In today’s world, one of the main drivers for Clemson and all universities is minimizing and mitigating risk, so our actions concerning abandoning Gmail are primarily rooted in this.
 Risk has many aspects, including reputational risk and having accounts which appear to be related to Clemson from individuals not directly and currently part of our campus community exposes the university to the potential of misuse.
 We must take action to protect the institution and its community – students, faculty, and staff.

 These important factors led us to implement a new Email Policy recently, and the move away from Google as a primary email offering, including the cessation of alumni service, is aligned with that policy.
 We understand this is a significant change, so we’ve provided as much advance notification as possible so that alumni can make alternate arrangements for your email and file storage services.
 We know it is an inconvenience, but it is hoped this background offers better understanding of the extensive reasoning behind this decision.

 Clemson recently enacted a new Email Policy that impacts alumni g.clemson.edu accounts in response to risk mitigation and Google’s university account changes eliminating free unlimited storage.
 These changes mean alumni before 2023 will have their entire Google Workspace accounts deleted in May 2024.
 It is imperative that you take action now.
 Alumni from 2023 on will retain access to their Google Workspace accounts one year following graduation, and then their accounts will be removed.

-- Update ALL locations where you use your g.clemson.edu email address as you will stop receiving new emails or verification notices when trying to change account information by February 5, 2024.
+- Update ALL locations where you use your g.clemson.edu email address as you will stop receiving new emails or verification notices when trying to change account information a few days following February 5, 2024.

 - Use the Google Takeout service to download your files from Google Workspace.
 For easier and more convenient transfer, make your own personal Google account and migrate files there.
 Visit this link to learn more about which files can be moved with this service.